jconstable/HexGridManager/README.md

-Special thanks to this blog post by Red Blob Games for execellent hex math: http://www.redblobgames.com/grids/hexagons/
+Special thanks to this blog post by Red Blob Games for excellent hex math: http://www.redblobgames.com/grids/hexagons/

 And to Baran Kahyaoglu for sample code to generate hex meshes on the fly (for debug visuals)